rsuffert/argos-hids/models/gnn/README.md

 ## Usage of [`autoencoder.py`](./autoencoder.py) (Unsupervised, DongTing and LID-DS Datasets)

-This script supports both the DongTing and LID-DS datasets by using the processed graph files.
+Similar to the supervised script, this also supports both the DongTing and LID-DS datasets.

 1. **Set up the environment:**
     Follow steps 1-3 from the [`supervised.py` script usage](#usage-of-supervisedpy-dongting-and-lid-ds-datasets) section.